MaSe69/mase/index.md

 In about an hour you will have completed the 100+ questions.
 The site and the PDF with your results contains information about the 'dimensions' and 'facets' used in the test.

 After having received your results, you might still want to have some additional information that supports to follow-up actions.
+You can take the HEXACO test here - [HEXACO-PI-R test on hexaco.org](http://hexaco.org/hexaco-online/).

 As a data scientist, I analyzed anonymous HEXACO answers.
 This helped me to deepen my understanding of the facets which are crucial to such personality tests.
 Particularly surprising were some of the averages which made me think: "Well, the others are quite different than I expected them to be."

-- You can take the HEXACO test here - [HEXACO-PI-R test on hexaco.org](http://hexaco.org/hexaco-online/).
-- You can find some of my findings here [:us: Analysis of HEXACO answers](HEXACO) .
+You can find some of my findings here [:us: Analysis of HEXACO answers](HEXACO) .

-You might expect German-native speakers to take personality tests in German language.
-If you do so, you might find that the English words whose exact meaning you are not quite sure of are replaced by Latin words which give you the same trouble.
-For topics like 'extroversion', it does not help you to struggle with a German test result.

-I would recommend anybody to stick with the English HEXACO-version.
-The 100+ questions are sufficiently easy to understand and to answer.
+After having made use of personality tests like HEXACO, questions remain.
+- Is there more to be known about personality?
+- How can I use my knowledge about my personality for a happier life?
+- Can I change my personality?

+After having spent quite some time on this topic, see [References](references), here are my answers:

+- HEXACO is just a starter to motivate deep dives into personality.
+- Knowledge on personality in general and the specific own personality can increase happiness, success, ... .
+- There are in fact tools to make personality changes in the long run.

 ## Personality Test - HEXACO - In German